Who are we?

-Helen is a BACP Accredited Therapist who brings a combination of approaches to therapy, working with the individual as a whole, tailoring the therapeutic process to meet the unique needs of the client.
+Helen is a BACP Accredited Therapist and Clinical Supervisor.
+Helen brings a combination of approaches to the therapeutic relationship, working with the individual as a whole, tailoring the process to meet the unique needs of the client or supervisee.

 Helen is aware that there has been a shift in recent years, and we now have a much clearer, more specific understanding of how unresolved adverse experiences shape us and our beliefs about life, and how they can be healed.
 Helen is passionate about the integration between mind, emotion and body awareness using focusing and other somatic techniques as a gentle way to deal with trauma.

 Helen has also trained in Filial Therapy which supports parents/ carers as they learn key therapeutic skills which equip them to engage with their children (for more information please read about our Filial Therapy)